opencadc-metadata-curation/collection2caom2/data_engineering_process/process.md

    1. providing operational monitoring of pipeline execution, and feedback to developers upon failures

 ## How To Identify Common Bits

 Identifying the bits that are common between pipelines will only be possible with familiarity with multiple pipelines.

 The pipelines that currently exist at CADC are custom to each collection, and handled by individual DEs.
 A developer will achieve the necessary familiarity for the identification of common bits, by adopting the CDEP for each custom collection pipeline.

 The steps toward CDEP adoption for each collection will be:
-   1. The DE will identify the existing bits for a pipeline.
-This will include: code scripts cron jobs
+   1. The astronomer will identify the existing bits for a pipeline.
+This may include:
+      1. code
+      1. scripts
+      1. cron jobs
-VM Resource Requirements
+      1. VM Resource Requirements
-VM flavour
+         1. VM flavour
-additional installed software
+         1. additional installed software
-users
+         1. users
-credentials
+         1. credentials
-configuration
+         1. configuration
-representative test files that have existing CAOM instances
+      1. representative test files that have existing CAOM instances
    1. A developer will assemble the existing bits into a github project.
-   1. A developer will transition the existing bits to use the python fits2caom2 application as a drop-in replacement to the Java application.
+   1. A developer will transition the existing bits to use the [Python caom2tools libarary](https://github.com/opencadc/caom2tools.git).
-   1. A developer will verify the transition by comparing the output generated by python with the existing CAOM instances, for the representative test files.
+   1. A developer will verify the transition by comparing the output generated by Python with the existing CAOM instances, for the representative test files.
-   1. The DE will confirm that any differences between the operational instance and the python-generated instance have no scientific implications.
+   1. The astronomer will confirm that any differences between the operational instance and the python-generated instance have no scientific implications.
       1. For example, there may be differences in the default WCS units in a Chunk element.
    1. A developer will automate the checking of the representative test files as integration tests for the collection.
-   1. A developer will create a pipeline for the fits2caom2 portion only.
+   1. A developer will create a pipeline to be responsible for the following functionality, as necessary:
+      1. file storage
+      2. CAOM2 record creation
+      3. supplementary files - e.g. thumbnails, previews
-   1. A developer will build a Docker container for the pipeline.
+   1. A developer will build a Docker image for the pipeline.
    1. A developer will test the pipeline against sc2.
    1. A developer will make the initial collection2caom2 pipeline container available to Operations.
-   1. Operations will execute the initial collection2caom2 pipeline based on the schedule given by the DE.
+   1. Operations will execute the initial collection2caom2 pipeline based on the schedule given by the responsible astronomer.
    1. A developer will evaluate the custom collection pipeline information as collected in the github project and identify common behaviour with other pipelines.
 This can only happen with the second and following collections to be moved, but these seem to be common behaviours between collections, and candidates for extraction to common code:
-      1. file retrieval from ad
+      1. file retrieval from CADC storage
+      2. file retrieval from https sites
+      3. file retrieval from ftp sites
-      1. file header retrieval from ad
+      4. file header retrieval from CADC storage
-      1. footprint generation
+      5. footprint generation
-      1. filter retrieval (spanish service)
+      6. filter retrieval (spanish service)
-      1. preview and thumbnail generation
+      7. preview and thumbnail generation
-      1. preview and thumbnail storage to ad
+      8. preview and thumbnail storage to CADC storage
-      1. credential handling
+      9. credential handling
-      1. identification of new/modified files, and grouping for CAOM instance generation
+      10. identification of new/modified files, and grouping for CAOM instance generation
-      1. patterns for identifying inputs to an observation (based on file-naming patterns)
+      11. patterns for identifying inputs to an observation (based on file-naming patterns)
-      1. script invocation
+      12. script invocation
-      1. checking whether a CAOM instance already exists, and retrieving the metadata if it does
+      13. checking whether a CAOM instance already exists, and retrieving the metadata if it does
-      1. determining whether the /caom2repo endpoint is create or update
+      14. determining whether the caom2 service endpoint is create or update
-      1. pushing CAOM instances to /caom2repo
+      15. pushing CAOM instances to the caom2 service
-      1. time axis metadata generation
+      16. time axis metadata generation
    1. A developer will evaluate the custom collection pipeline information for astronomy-specific, collection-specific bits.
       1. For each bit, the developer will extract that bit to a custom app.
       1. Candidates for this extraction are limited to code that impacts multiple attributes in the CAOM model at a single invocation, or that cannot be retrieved by WCS-based, astropy-supported metadata.
       1. This app will:
          1. be an appropriately-named .py script
-         1. provide a function with the signature visit(observation, **kwargs)
+         1. provide a function with the signature `visit(observation, **kwargs)`
-            1. this is consistent with the current visitor
+            1. this is consistent with the current `caom2-repo` [visitor](https://github.com/opencadc/caom2tools.git/tree/master/caom2repo)
          1. assume that all inputs have been provided
-         1. assume that all outputs will be stored to ad if they are data, and /[sc2|caom2]repo if they are metadata
+         1. assume that all outputs will be stored to CADC storage if they are data, and caom2 services if they are metadata
          1. live in a CDEP package
-      1. For each app, the developer will create repeatable tests, demonstrate the execution of those tests to the DE, and then turn responsibility for maintaining that app over to the DE.
+      1. For each app, the developer will create repeatable tests.
-      1. The DE is expected to assist in the maintenance of tests.
    1. A developer will create a pipeline for the complete collection lifecycle.
       1. The first instance will be the foundation of the generic pipeline.
 The first iteration will be based on OMM.
       1. There will be a generic pipeline.
    1. A developer will create tests for the collection lifecycle pipeline.
 These will be based on the tests from the representative test files.
    1. A developer will identify and extract the common bits of the custom collection code to common libraries.
       1. The scope for the code considered for this library collection, is that it modifies the value of a single CAOM model attribute when invoked.
-      1. Common library code will not reference FITS or FITS keywords.
+      1. Common library code will not reference FITS files, HDF5 files, or WCS keywords.
    1. A developer will replace existing duplicate code in a custom collection with common library implementations.
    1. A developer will code or adapt existing code to identify cardinality.
-The DE will provide the rules for the identification.
+An astronomer will provide the rules for the identification.
    1. A developer will test the cardinality identification code.
-   1. The DE will review the results of the cardinality identification for correctness and completeness.
+   1. The astronomer will review the results of the cardinality identification for correctness and completeness.
-   1. The DE will review the CAOM instances for the representative test files for:
+   1. The astronomer will review the CAOM instances for the representative test files for:
       1. consistency with the representation of other collections
       1. general quality assurance
    1. A developer will add the cardinality identification code to the extended pipeline.
    1. A developer will code or adapt existing code that identifies new inputs for dynamic collections.
    1. A developer will test the dynamic input identification code.
    1. A developer will add the dynamic input identification to the extended pipeline.
-   1. A developer will build a Docker container for the extended pipeline.
+   1. A developer will build a Docker image for the extended pipeline.
-   1. A developer will test the extended pipeline container against sc2.
+   1. A developer will test the extended pipeline container against the development sandbox.
    1. A developer will test the extended pipeline container against operations.
    1. A developer will make the extended pipeline container available to Operations.
-   1. Operations will execute the extended pipeline container based on the schedule given by the DE.
+   1. Operations will execute the extended pipeline container based on the schedule given by the astronomer.
-   1. The DE will review a subset of the operational CAOM instances for:
+   1. The astronomer will review a subset of the operational CAOM instances for:
       1. consistency with the representation of other collections
       1. general quality assurance

 These are the categories of code in a pipeline:
-   1. custom apps, maintained by the DE
+   1. custom apps, maintained by the astronomer
       1. affects multiple CAOM attributes at once
    1. common library code for pipeline management, maintained by the developer
-   1. common library code for astronomy, maintained by the developer, with the assistance of interested DEs
+   1. common library code for astronomy, maintained by the developer, with the assistance of interested astronomers
       1. not FITS or FITS keyword-specific
+      2. not HDF5 specific
-      1. affects a single CAOM attribute
+      3. affects a single CAOM attribute
    1. collection-specific code that integrates all the other pieces, maintained by the developer

-A pipeline can run against development (sc2) or production (www) web services.
+A pipeline can run against the development sandbox (sc2) or production (www) web services.

 The development lifecycle of all pipelines is iterative, and each pipeline will have to be addressed every time a collection is transitioned to pipeline behaviour.
 See the following diagram for a high-level abstraction of the lifecycle of a pipeline.
 Each box is a casual abstraction of a set of activities for a collection pipeline, and each arrow is an indication of iterative pipeline modification caused by genericization of yet another collection pipeline.